Before I went through sorority recruitment, I thought I was prepared.

 Keep an open mind.

 Everyone has pre-judgments.
 You’ve heard that sorority AAA is the best, that sorority BBB is weird, and sorority CCC has a girl from your hometown that you can’t stand.
 For starters, don’t choose a sorority based on what others think — choose it based on where you feel at home.
 This is your potential sisterhood — not theirs.
 Also, don’t base your decision on one person in a certain sorority.
 You might love her or you might hate her, but she’s just one member.
 Focus on the big picture instead.
 Continuing, don’t feel pressured to follow in your mom/sister/cousin/grandmother/best friend’s footsteps.
 What might have been their best fit is not necessarily yours.
 I’m sure you have your heart set on a sorority or two already, but try to refrain from this.
-Give every sorority a chance, and you’ll be surprised by how much you’ll appreciate about each one.
+Give every sorority a chance.
+You’ll be surprised by how much there is to appreciate about each one.

 This is the most important.
 It’s going to be tempting to try and impress everyone you meet.
 Don’t get me wrong, you want to be your best self, but be just that — your best self.
 Ultimately, you want to find the place where you’ll feel most comfortable.
 If you’re pretending to be someone you’re not, you’re jeopardizing yourself and your experience.
 People will love you for who you are.
 If sororities cut you, don’t take it personally.
 Everyone is experiencing that.
 It’s their loss, and it could be your gain.
 Relax, have fun, and go through the week, letting your personality shine through.